cdk/cdk-scaffold/README.md

 You can download a pre-built library JAR from [releases](https://github.com/cdk/cdk-scaffold/releases).

-If you are using Maven, you can install the cdk-bundle package using:
+If you are using Maven, you can install the cdk-scaffold package using:

 ```xml
 <dependency>